MicrosoftDocs/cpp-docs/docs/standard-library/any-class.md

 ---
 # any Class

-Stores an instance of any type that satisfies the constructor requirements or it has no value, and this is referred to as the state of the class any object.
+Stores an instance of any type that satisfies the constructor requirements or it has no value, which is called the state of the class any object.

-The stored instance is called the contained value, and two states are equivalent if either they both have no value, or both have a value and the contained values are equivalent.
+The stored instance is called the contained value.
+Two states are the same if either they both have no value, or both have a value and the contained values are the same.

 ## Syntax